Discover more from Mental Contractions

 The universe is a playground and there is a lot of energy and plenty of resources.
 Earth is no exception.
 There are physical limits to computation and energy usage, but we’re nowhere near close to them.

-Forget for a moment about existential risk or catastrophic risk.
-AI is already permeating everything, and quite generalizable techniques that aren't that pricy to scale (100ks for useful ones) are being integrated over the world now.
+AI is already permeating everything, and quite generalizable techniques that aren't that pricy to scale (100ks in USD to train a decent LLM) are being integrated over the world now.
 Big corporations, start-ups, universities, open source teams.. lots of stuff happening behind the scenes we don't hear about.

+AI is going to be everywhere and it's spreading like wildfire.
 We have to act and we have to act fast.
-It really is wrongheaded and silly to insist LLMs are not AGI and therefore it's a lot of ado about nothing.
+It really is wrongheaded and silly to insist LLMs are not full-blown AGI yet and therefore it's a lot of ado about nothing.
 The former is true, but the latter does not follow.

 We're at the cusp of a revolution and we are so ill-prepared it hurts.
 Do some people have unrealistic ideas about AI magically becoming all-powerful and do they not know any physics?
 Yes.
 I'm sure there are.